Keith-S-Thompson/lc/README.md

 in your `$PATH`, and `lc.1` into the `man1` subdirectory of some directory in your `$MATHPATH`.

-This works on Ubuntu 11.04.
+I've *minimally* tested this (it builds and executes) on Ubuntu 11.04 and Solaris 9.

 On Cygwin, the `curses.h` header is at `/usr/include/ncurses/curses.h`, not `/usr/include/curses.h`; you'll need to edit the `Makefile`